rttist/rttist/README.md

     console.log(signatures); // > [ sayHello(), sayHello(toSomebody: string) ]
 }
 ```

-## Alpha
-This project is currently in alpha phase.
-There still may be some major changes, but no changes are expected.

-If you participate in Alpha, you can use our [discord](https://discord.gg/74qn6KPAUP).

 ## License
 This project is licensed under the [MIT license](./LICENSE).